HarrelsonJ/DeepRob_Ungraspable/README.md

 Feel free to try out other checkpoints in the [result/examples](results%2Fexamples) folder.

 ## Citation
-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite the original paper:
 ```
 @inproceedings{zhou2022ungraspable,
   title={Learning to Grasp the Ungraspable with Emergent Extrinsic Dexterity},